MicrosoftDocs/msix-docs/msix-src/desktop/desktop-to-uwp-root.md

 Aside from the code that you use to light up Windows 10 experiences, your application remains unchanged and you can continue to distribute it to users on previous versions of Windows.
 On Windows 10, your application continues to run in full-trust user mode just like it’s doing today.

 > [!NOTE]
-> Checkout <a href="https://mva.microsoft.com/en-US/training-courses/developers-guide-to-the-desktop-bridge-17373?l=oZG0B1WhD_8406218965/">this series</a> of short videos published by the Microsoft Virtual Academy.
+> Check out <a href="https://mva.microsoft.com/training-courses/developers-guide-to-the-desktop-bridge-17373?l=oZG0B1WhD_8406218965/">this series</a> of short videos published by the Microsoft Virtual Academy.
 These videos walk you through the entire process of bringing your desktop application to the Universal Windows Platform (UWP).

 ## Prepare